datawire/spectra/docs/guides/02-request-validation.md

 {
    "type" : "UNPROCESSABLE_ENTITY",
    "title" : "Invalid request.",
-   "detail" : "Your request is not valid and no HTTP validation response was found in the spec, so Spectra is generating this error for you.", "status" : 422,
+   "detail" : "Your request is not valid and no HTTP validation response was found in the spec, so Spectra is generating this error for you.
+Please contact Blackbird support for more details.", "status" : 422,
    "validation" : [
       {